 Also, after the application, it’s important to dispose of all the rags, sandpapers, steel wool, or other soaked waste products cautiously.

 If discarded improperly, they can catch fire and can prove hazardous.

-For Wood Conditioner application, follow the directions provided by the manufacturer on the label.
+For the wood conditioner application, follow the directions provided by the manufacturer on the label.

 Polyshades Aerosol vs. Regular Can

-The key reason why many DIYers and homeowners prefer this method of application is its easy usage where it’s hard to reach with a conventional paintbrush.
+The key reason why many DIYers and homeowners prefer this application method is its easy usage, where it’s hard to reach with a conventional paintbrush.

-A few other benefits of using aerosol Polyshades spray cans include:
+A few other benefits of using aerosol Polyshades spray cans are: